EidolonHost/space-personal/README.md

 1. Install git client `yum install git` for CentOS `apt-get install git` for Debian/Ubuntu.
 2. `mkdir /srv/space && cd /srv/space && git clone https://github.com/EidolonHost/space-personal.git .`
 3. Configure `virbr0` as a bridge interface, [this](http://www.linux-kvm.org/page/Networking) may be useful in accomplishing this.
+Otherwise, perhaps suggest a good `virbr0` set-up that would reasonably work well in a default state?
 4. `./scripts/setup.sh` - This will install all dependencies, start necessary services and start Space.
 5. Navigate to `your.ip.address.here:10051/setup` to complete the setup process.
 6. Make the directories for your disks, images and configs, by default these are `/var/disks`, `/var/images`, `/var/configs`.
 Make them with `mkdir /var/disks /var/images /var/configs` if you are using the defaults.
+Failing to do this **will** break your install.
 7. Add an image to the `/var/images` directory, you can use wget to do that.
 8. Login via `your.ip.address.here:10051/login`
 9. Go to `Networking` and add an IP range.